 Low-Stress Technique (LST)

 Using LST training you will really begin to maximise your autoflower yields.
-With the LST technique, growers bend the plant’s stems so that the plant grows into a much wider shape allowing the plant to absorb much more light.
-When cannabis plants are subjected to sufficient light, they grow one main massive cola while the rest of the plant produces small budlets (popcorn buds), usually known as popcorn nuggets.
-One can optimize light penetration, air circulation and control growth for each cola to develop one or more large colas.
+With the LST technique, growers bend the plant’s stems so that the it grows into a much wider shape allowing the plant to absorb much more light.
+Cannabis plants often grow one main massive cola at the top while the rest of the plant produces small budlets (also known as popcorn buds, or popcorn nuggets).
+LST can help optimize and direct light penetration, air circulation and energy distribution to each cola so that they all get bigger.

 Topping and Fimming